Welcome back, Rush Limbaugh and the cutting edge of societal evolution here on the one and only Excellence in Broadcasting Network.

 We'll do it again.

-If you missed them, Warren Buffett comes out, disagrees profoundly on CNBC today with four fundamental issues of a Barack Obama, and then says Republicans need to support him anyway.
+If you missed them, Warren Buffett comes out, disagrees profoundly on CNBC today with four fundamental issues of Barack Obama, and then says Republicans need to support him anyway.

-Remember under Bill Clinton, James Carville said came up with the war room slogan, it's the economy stupid.
+Remember under Bill Clinton, James Carville said, came up with the war room slogan, it's the economy stupid.

 With Obama, it's Rush Limbaugh stupid.

-We've gone from it's the economy stupid to it's Rush Limbaugh stupid.
+We've gone from it's the economy stupid to it's rush limbaugh stupid.

 That's our problem in America right now.

-Rush Limbaugh.
+Rush limbaugh.

 That's our problem.

-Our parliament is Rush Limbaugh.
+Our problem is Rush Limbaugh.

-Nope, forget it.
+Don't forget it.

 They printed transcripts of everything I've said in the newspaper.